 At Grandpa Tiny’s Farm, you get the opportunity to stroll through the farm, which is transformed into Santa’s headquarters.
 You can visit with Santa himself, with the real-life reindeer in training, and with the jolly helpers keeping the farm running smoothly.

 Holiday Light Displays in the Great Lakes Bay Region

 Another fun part of welcoming the holiday season is checking out light displays.
 Around the Great Lakes Bay Region, you can see fantastic displays.
 In Midland, you can visit Dow Gardens and participate in the Christmas Walk.
-There you’ll see bright lights and Santa’s reindeer while sipping on a warm drink.
+There, you’ll see bright lights and Santa’s reindeer while sipping on a warm drink.

 Drive-thru Light Tours

 Many towns in the Great Lakes Bay Region have drive-thru light tours, including the Little Bavaria Little Driving Tour in Frankenmuth.
-But holiday light tours can also be self-made if there are areas in your community that go all out with Christmas decorations, make a point to have a fun family night driving around looking at lights.
+But holiday light tours can also be self-made if there are areas in your community that go all out with Christmas decorations.
+Make a point to have a fun family night driving around looking at lights.

-Check social media and your local area’s event websites to check the dates and times of any light tours.
 Make sure to stock your car with everything you’ll need, including a full gas tank, warm blankets, and warm beverages.
 Having some Christmas music playing in the car as you drive around is a nice touch too.

 Best Christmas-y Things to Do in Chesaning

 Another awesome display of lights in the Great Lakes Bay Region can be found in Chesaning at the Candle Walk.
 The streets are lined with brightly colored lights, gingerbread houses line the storefronts and the walking path in Cole Park is lined with inflatable decorations.